lestermartin/oss-transform-processing-comparison/data-quality/README.md

 All three frameworks identify the data problems and rectify them in a pretty consistent way just as you would expect to address them in just about any programming environment.
 At least in my opinion, Hive really is not the tool for a series of data testing and conforming logic due to its need to continually build tables for the output of each step along the way.

 Pig and Spark tackle this more appropriately (again, at least in my opinion).
-Both off crisp and elegant solutions with the differnce really being a matter of style.
+Both off crisp and elegant solutions with the difference really being a matter of style.